-A sign on the wall featured four words that summarize what makes for a good BBQ according to Truth: wood, smoke, time, and love.
+A sign on the wall featured four words summarizing what makes for the best BBQ in Texas according to Truth: wood, smoke, time, and love.

 Once we'd seen the patio, it was time to head back inside the air-conditioning to eat some of the best barbecue in the Houston area.

-The succulent pork ribs were also tasty.
-I didn't need BBQ sauce for either, though Truth BBQ offers two options on the tables.
+The pork ribs were also tasty.
+Though Truth BBQ offers two options on the tables, I didn't need BBQ sauce.

 The green beans were bright and slightly crunchy, the way we liked them, and the corn pudding was dense and delicious.

 The banana pudding was thick and creamy, with vanilla wafers and crumbs scattered atop the whipped cream.